2023 Most Popular Neurobiology & Neurosciences Bachelor's Degree Schools in the Far Western US Region

 Of the 61 students majoring in neurobiology at UC Santa Cruz, 33% are male and 67% are female.

-Read full report on Neurobiology & Neurosciences at University of California - Santa Cruz
+Full Neurobiology & Neurosciences at University of California - Santa Cruz Report

-University of Washington - Seattle Campus came in at #10 in this year’s edition of the Most Popular Neurobiology & Neurosciences Bachelor’s Degree Schools in the Far Western US Region ranking.
-UW Seattle is a fairly large public school located in the large city of Seattle.
+University of Washington - Seattle Campus ranked #10 on this year’s Most Popular Neurobiology & Neurosciences Bachelor’s Degree Schools in the Far Western US Region list.
+UW Seattle is a very large public school located in the city of Seattle.

 Of the 52 students majoring in neurobiology at UW Seattle, 48% are male and 52% are female.